hubmannj/NWTK-Cheatsheet/Cisco.md

 | 1 0    |   1    |
 | 1 1    |   0    |

-If you want to know, which Link will be used if you communicate to a Source, you can calculate it like that.
+If you want to know, which link will be used if you communicate to a source, you can calculate it like that.
 SRC: 172.16.1.1
 DST: 10.10.10.46
 Channel: 8 Links (0-7, because you begin count by 0)

-At first, you write down the last Octet in binary.
+At first, you write down the last octet in binary.
 SRC: 0000 0000
 DST: 0010 1110

-An 8 Link Channel need the last 3 digits to go through the X-OR Operation.
+An 8 link channel need the last 3 digits to go through the X-OR operation.
 2 Link 1 and 4 Link 2.
 000 and 110

 1 XOR 0 = 1